 Here is his really long Tyrannosaurus Rex.
 He made sure each hand only had two claws and that it had big sharp teeth.

 After exploring with the shapes, we used the idea from Little Page Turners to recreate the mice in the story out of shapes.

-Luke had to find all the right colors of shapes that were used in the story to make the mice just right and then we glued all the pieces onto paper.
+My son had to find all the right colors of shapes that were used in the story to make the mice just right and then we glued all the pieces onto paper.
 They turned out pretty darn cute if you ask me.
 Haha!

-After we were done with the mice, Luke wanted to make the cat in the story.
+After we were done with the mice, my preschooler wanted to make the cat in the story.
 I helped him cut the triangles for the teeth and nose, but he cut everything else out himself and glued it all together himself.
 I must say I am very frightened of the teeth on that cat!

 I also found some fabulous free shape printables HERE.
 We used the Making Shapes Worksheet to trace the shapes and shape names.

 We used the Match the Shapes Worksheet to draw a line between the shapes that are the same.

 We also used the Following Directions Worksheet so my son could practice following directions.
 It was also great to practice concepts like big, small, largest, smallest, and all.
 I know this was a big thing my oldest did in Kindergarten last year so I want my preschooler to get some practice.